mfs409/learnx-interactive-website-vue-firebase/README.md

 Another important component is the "back end".
 It is responsible for storing data, and preventing unauthorized access to that data.

 You may be thinking "why do we need two (or more) parts?"
-Rather than answer that question, I encourage you to think about what would happen if the data you put into your favorite social network was stored on the device you used to enter that data.
+To answer that question, I encourage you to think about what would happen if the data you put into your favorite social network was stored on the device you used to enter that data.
 If you entered something from your phone, would all of your contacts only see it when your phone was on?
 What if you got a new phone?
 What if you had to connect from your laptop, because your phone was out of battery?
 There's